 How to Create New WordPress Categories

-Today, tomorrow, next month, next year, as your WordPress blog grows in size and age, you’ll continue adding new categories to further define and archive the history of your blog posts.
+Today, tomorrow, next month, next year — as your WordPress blog grows in size and age, you’ll continue adding new categories to further define and archive the history of your blog posts.
 You aren’t limited in the number of categories and subcategories you can create in your blog.

 The Categories page opens.
 The left side of the Categories page displays the Add New Category section.